-Academic Advisor (online, ABSN and first-year pre-licensure students) - The Academic Advisor is a non-faculty member who provides guidance and support with course enrollments, course registration, course withdrawals, or a leave of absence.
-The Academic Advisor will also assist the student in contacting the faculty member if appropriate.
+Academic Advisor and/or Student Support Specialists (online and first-year pre-licensure students) - The Academic Advisor and/or Student Support Specialist is a non-faculty member who provides guidance and support with course enrollments, course registration, course withdrawals, or a leave of absence.
+The Academic Advisor and/or Student Support Specialist will also assist the student in contacting the faculty member if appropriate.
 She/he will contact the student on a periodic basis to ensure that the student is progressing satisfactorily.
-Online Academic Advisor provide online students with appropriate course progression guidance, content, and support as they progress through the nursing program.
+Online Academic Advisor and/or Student Support Specialists provide online students with appropriate course progression guidance, content, and support as they progress through the nursing program.